 A FW_PAYLOAD firmware is also useful for cases where the booting stage prior to OpenSBI firmware does not pass a flattened device tree (FDT file).
 In such case, a FW_PAYLOAD firmware allows embedding a flattened device tree in the .text section of the final firmware.

-All firmware types mandate the definition of the following compile time configuration parameter.
+All firmware types support the following common compile time configuration parameters:

 Additionally, each firmware type as a set of type specific configuration parameters.
 Detailed information for each firmware type can be found in the following documents.